Lemon Law / MA Lemon Law

 Not necessarily.
 If your car is in the shop 15 business days (Monday-Friday) or more in the first year, consecutive or not, we can file a claim under the Law.
 Likewise, if you are experiencing paint problems; the same kind of problem (electrical, water leak in the back versus water leak in the front, front brakes and then back brakes and then front brakes again); or a significant problem that has occurred twice, we welcome you to submit your information for our consideration.
-We handle each case separately and we have made exceptions in the past.
+We handle each and every case separately and have made exceptions in the past.

 No. If you are having continuous problems and your car is under a manufacturer's warranty, we can still help under the Federal Magnuson Moss Warranty Act.
 Please let us know about your repairs and we will have someone from our firm contact you and explain your rights.
 The representation is still completely cost-free.

-While the Massachusetts Lemon Law Statute does not provide fee-shifting provisions for cost free representation, Kimmel & Silverman also uses additional state and federal statutes which do provide 100% cost free legal help.
+While the Massachusetts Lemon Law Statute does not provide fee-shifting provisions for cost-free representation, Kimmel & Silverman also uses additional state and federal statutes which do provide 100% cost free legal help.
 If the consumer prevails, the non-complying manufacturer must pay all attorney fees and legal costs on top of what you receive.
 If you submit a claim to Kimmel & Silverman, and we accept your case, you will not pay anything out of pocket, win or lose.
 The fee-shifting provision gives you equal footing when battling against a multi-billion dollar automobile manufacturer.

 If the consumer has the same defect three times during the express warranty or if the car is in the shop 10 cumulative business days (Monday-Friday) during this period, the consumer is entitled to a full repurchase, minus a mileage offset of $0.15 a mile.

 Yes.
 Motorcycles are covered under the Lemon Law Statute.